 At the Meeting, Shareholders will be asked to elect nine (9) Directors to the Board.
 Under the Articles of the Corporation (the "Articles"), Directors are elected annually, with each Director holding office until the next annual general meeting or until their successor is duly elected or appointed.
-The nominees for election as Directors to the Board are James Voss, Michael Reiss, Jonathan Williams, Brook Sorensen, Barry Engle, Dev Kapadia, Lucas Batzer, James Bernard, Todd Sheppelman.
+The nominees for election as Directors to the Board are James Voss, Michael Reiss, Jonathan Williams, Brooke Sorensen, Barry Engle, Burt Jordan, Mel Carlisle, Patrick C. George, and Terry Campbell.
 The Board recommends that Shareholders vote FOR the election to the Board of the persons designated by management of the Corporation.
-In the absence of a contrary instruction, the person(s) designated by management of the Corporation in the enclosed form of proxy intend to vote FOR the election to the Board of the proposed nominees whose names are set forth above, each of whom has been a Director since the date indicated below opposite the proposed nominee's name.
-Management does not contemplate that any of the proposed nominees will be unable to serve as a Director, but if that should occur for any reason prior to the Meeting, the Common Shares represented by properly executed proxies given in favour of such nominee(s) may be voted by the person(s) designated by management of the Corporation in the enclosed form of proxy, in their discretion, in favour of another nominee.
+In the absence of a contrary instruction, the person(s) designated by management of the Corporation in the enclosed form of proxy intend to vote FOR the election to the Board of the proposed nominee's name.
+Management does not contemplate that any of the proposed nominees will be unable to serve as a Director, but if that should occur for any reason prior to the Meeting, the Common Shares represented by properly executed proxies given in favour of such nominee(s) may be voted by the person(s) designated by management of the Corporation for any reason prior to the Meeting, the Common Shares represented by properly executed proxies given in favour of such nominee(s) may